 Can we set the oom_adj (on newer kernels, oom_score_adj) explicitly for the parent and child processes so the child process is always selected?

-#1 Updated by Burt Holzman about 5 years ago
+#1 Updated by Burt Holzman over 5 years ago

 Is this the right thing to do?
 Killing the children leads to harder-to-understand behavior (the service is running, but not always requesting glideins since the child keeps dying).